cfengine/documentation/README.md

 Parses the JSON version of the CFEngine policy in `filename` and generates documentation from it.

-The generator searches for the library in the `_json` subdirectory of the documentation generator. `filename` needs to be provided without file extension.
+The generator searches for the library in JSON format in the `_generated` subdirectory of the documentation generator. `filename` needs to be provided without file extension.